 Whether or not you believe the call was successful, take the time to record important information.
 A few notes you may want to add to your CRM include:

 - Was your prospect unable to commit?
 If so, make notes about their hesitation or circumstances to make follow-up contact more seamless and relevant.

 - Was the contact a decision-maker?
 If your prospect was below the power line, get and record the name and contact information of the person with the power to approve a purchase so you can engage them as soon as possible.

 - Did you reach the prospect at a bad time?
 If so, add times they prefer to be contacted to their record and schedule a follow-up call for a more suitable time in the future.

-Companies using an AI-powered sales enablement solution like Mediafly can seamlessly integrate with CRM to automate data entry.
-This ensures the most pertinent meeting notes and content presented always end up in the appropriate CRM contact record without creating more administrative work for sellers.
+Mediafly provides a flexible, AI-powered sales enablement solution so you can seamlessly integrate with CRM to automate data entry.
+That ensures the most pertinent meeting notes and content presented always end up in the appropriate CRM contact record without creating more administrative work for sellers.

-Being an introvert doesn’t mean you’re doomed to failure in sales – unless you try to mimic the approach taken by extroverts.
-Recognize the innate strengths you bring to the table as an introverted salesperson, and use the tips above to build your own sales playbook that works the way you do.
+Being an introvert doesn’t mean you’re doomed to fail in sales.
+Recognize the innate strengths you bring to the table as an introverted salesperson, and use the tips above to build a sales playbook that works for you.

-When you stop trying to emulate others and start working with your own strengths and advantages, you’ll see your sales performance start to soar.
+When you stop trying to emulate others and start working with your own strengths, you’ll see your sales performance soar.

 Looking for more tips to improve sales rep performance?
 Check out our recorded webinar Growing in a Recession: 6 Steps to Sales Coaching Success.